 If you want to experience this adventure: A Day in the West

-4. Boat Tour of the Amalfi Coast
+A Boat Tour of the Amalfi Coast

 We had a scheduled boat tour of the Amalfi Coast with transfer service from a hotel just down the hill from our Airbnb while staying in Sant’Agnello, Italy.

 Check out the convenience of the Canon Powershot G1X[affiliate].
-It is lightweight, has a zoom lens, and is perfect digital camera for taking pictures on the go.
+It is lightweight, has a zoom lens, and is a perfect digital camera for taking pictures on the go.

 It looked like the day would be an epic adventure.

-After our pick up, our driver took off driving through the back streets of Sant’Agnello, dropping us off at the head of an alley.
+After our pickup, our driver took off driving through the back streets of Sant’Agnello, dropping us off at the head of an alley.
 From there we were handed off to another worker (and Chris joked that we were part of some elaborate kidnapping scheme).

 That worker sent us down an elevator that was built into the side of the cliff.
 Upon exiting the elevator we were met by another employee of the tour company.
 The boat tour offices were a short distance further where we met up with more employees, signed waivers, and waited to be assigned to a boat and skipper.